kus/webpack-boilerplate/README.md

  * ES6 transpilation with [Babel](http://babeljs.io)
  * Combine, minify & uglify CSS/JS for production
  * Don't need to `require` CSS in your entry JS file
+ * Don't need to `require` assets (images, svgs etc) you just reference them as you would normally `/img/benji.jpg`
  * Autoprefix CSS with [Autoprefixer](https://github.com/postcss/autoprefixer)
  * Environment variables
  * Output one JS and one CSS File
  * Build option to compile out webroot with all assets for deployment
+ * Automatically copy over files and folders in `src` folder to `webroot` for deployment

 Getting Started
 ---------------